le-kang/pepper-monitor/README.md

 The monitor app is only available at pepper's tablet.
 There is no external access.

 The app subscribes to a ROS topic named ```/pepper_monitor/message``` with type of ```std_msgs/String```.
 It shows the user defined messages after the topic gets published from ROS.
 A message contains media (emoji expression, image or camera stream) or/and dialog (text, input or buttons).
 The data published by topic ```/pepper_monitor/message``` is a list of messages for displaying.
-Each message should have a unique name in order to identify them.
+Each message should have a unique name in order to identify each other.
 They will be displayed in order and each of them will last a certain amount of time that is configurable.
 There should be at least one message when publishing on the topic.

 The app will publish the message name on topic ```/pepper_monitor/status``` to ROS once the message is displayed.
 The message is in following format: